ryanroth83/loganrules.net/content/_index.md

 - rss
 - json
 ---
-Hi, this is Logan Sneed's Website
+Hi, this is Logan Sneed's Website.
+I have a lot in here.
+I recomend using the nav bar to locate exactly where you want.
+Otherwise you may be scrolling for a while.